DaveSprague/mig/README.md

 Open your browser to "localhost:3000" to bring up Grafana username and password are both currently "admin"

+Run the test publisher client, mqtt-test-publish-client.py, on the same computer (or change its broker url if running on a separate device) and then create a dashboard in grafana, on port 3000, to see the data.

 It's that easy!

 # More detail